pandurangpatil/llm-chat/implementation-roadmap.md

 - Manual testing checklist completed and documented
 - All tests passing in CI/CD pipeline

-### Milestone 2: Core Chat Functionality on Staging (After Tasks C2, C3, C4, C5, D1-D5)
+### Milestone 2: Core Chat Functionality on Staging (After Tasks BACK-2, BACK-3, BACK-4, BACK-5, FRONT-1 to FRONT-5)
 **Staging Verification**:
 - User can create threads on staging
 - User can send messages and receive AI responses on staging